arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 ### Asynchronous Calls

 What if our methods need to access some remote database or service to produce the results?
-This should be shown in type signature, and C# has Task<T> for that:
+This should be shown in type signature, and Kotlin has Task<T> for that:

 ```
 class Speaker